Sannazak/Web-Development-DIT342/README.md

 * Search for store: Here it's possible to search for stores based on locations.
 A button to view the store will direct to the store’s page.
 An add store button will be activated when the user is logged In.
 * Store page: These pages contain the details of the chosen store.
 Includes contact information, address, services, and gear available, prices and a small description of the store.
 A button to update or delete the store and to mark it as favorite will be available when the user is logged In.
 * Profile page: Here the user can enter their details and preferences.
 These will later be used to filter for spots and stores.
 * Favorite page: This page displays the stores that the user has marked as favorite.
-The user can click on the view button from the store and be directed to the store’s page.
+The user can click on the view button from thir favorite store and be directed to the store’s page.

 ### Entity-Relationship (ER) Diagram